Login-Linjeforening-for-IT/queenbee/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.1.

 ## Development server
+The project has API connections, that is dependent on the Beehive API which again is dependent on the Beehive database.
+Therefore you must deploy both the database and API repo to experience all features of this application.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.